 Normally, yogis use the ash that they pick up from the cremation grounds.
 If this ash cannot be used, the next alternative is to use cow dung.
 There are other substances used but the basic material, the body of it, is cow dung.
 If even this ash cannot be used, the next alternative is to make vibhuti off of rice husk.
 This is indicative that the body is not the core substance, it is just the husk.

 Why do we use vibhuti?

 Unfortunately, in many places it has become a scandalous business where they are just giving a certain white rock powder as vibhuti.
-But if vibhuti is properly prepared, and if you know where and how to apply it, it makes you much more receptive, and the place where you apply vibhuti on your body becomes more sensitive.
-The sensitivity gets more subtle and goes towards the higher nature.
+But if it is properly prepared and you know where and how to apply it, vibhuti makes you much more receptive; and the place where you apply it on your body becomes more sensitive and goes towards the higher nature.
 So, before you step out of the house in the morning, you apply vibhuti at certain points to receive the divine around you, not the devil.
 Depending on which aspect of you is receptive at that moment, you can receive life in different ways and from various dimensions of who you are.
 You must have observed this – at one time, you saw something and experienced it in a certain way.
 Some other time, you saw the same thing and experienced it in a totally different way.
 The way you receive life makes the difference.
 So, you want the higher aspects of you to be receptive, not the lower.

 Within your physical body, there are seven basic centers representing seven dimensions of experiencing life.
 These centers are known as chakras.
 A chakra is a certain meeting point within the energy system.
 These chakras are not physical, they are of a subtle nature.
 One can experientially know these chakras, but if you cut the body and see, you will not find any chakra.
 As you move into higher levels of intensity, naturally the energies will rise from one chakra to another.
 If you receive life from the higher chakras, the same situation will be different for you than if you receive life from the lower chakras.